bots-garden/capsule/README.md

 curl http://localhost:4999/modules
 ```

-## Use Capsule as Worker(s)
+## Use the Capsule Worker
+> 🚧 documentation in progress

-Then you will get an api to start functions remotely.
-For more details, see `/capsulelauncher/services/worker/README.md`
+You will get an api to start functions remotely.
+For more details, see `/capsule-worker/README.md`